Shared posts

 Maintaining a wide grip is a great advanced pull-up.

-I highly recommend beginners start to take a serious look at strength training with free weights; it’s much easier to record one’s progress, easy to add more difficulty (just add more weight!), and very structured.
+I highly recommend beginners take a serious look at strength training with free weights; it’s much easier to record one’s progress, easy to add more difficulty (just add more weight!), and very structured.

 Weight training for my lower body, advanced bodyweight movements for my upper body.